cardano-foundation/CIPs/CIP-????/README.md

 [Order of application for updates](#order-of-application-for-updates).
 CIP-86 metadata updates are applied to the asset classes and metadata fields that they target, while keeping all other fields the same.

-For tabular metadata updates, the bytestring CSV value may get broken up into an array of bytestring chunks in the CBOR representation.
-When this happens, the indexer recombines the chunks into the whole CSV table before applying the tabular metadata update.

 To be able to handle blockchain rollbacks, the indexer keeps track of past metadata states for its policy IDs,